 It’s crucial to have the right bag / luggage for the right trip.

 By and large, ease of travelling and conservation of energy are two of the most critical areas to focus on your travel.
-The right bags can really make or break your trip whether you are traveling to Batam, Bintan, Bali or even Bhutan.
+The right bags can really make or break your trip whether you are going for a Batam, Bintan, Bhutan or Bali Getaway.
 Hence, this is one of the most overlooked, but critical travel packing tips.

 Depending on your size and stature, get the best possible backpack.
 The right backpack could just be the best travel investment you would ever make.
 A backpack can be used on almost any trip, possibly even on every trip.
 If you are a strong & fit individual, consider getting the slightly heavier but more versatile rolling backpack.